MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 [[When you have finished all the steps, you are ready to -- Link to Explore data]]

-## Step one: Determine key personas and assign roles for set up
+## Step one: Determine key personas and roles for implementation

  * **Owner** - Workplace Analytics sponsor (the initial point-person for the engagement)
  * **Task** - Identify people in the organization to fill key roles in setting up Workplace Analytics